 - Integrated approach to risk – Integrate spreadsheet risk-related processes into the wider risk management strategy of the business.
 This will provide transparency around EUC management and ensure that wider governance structures are appropriately wrapped around EUC processes too.

-Utilising spreadsheet management technology is the most efficient and effective way to ensuring enforcing EUC policy.
+Utilizing spreadsheet management technology is the most efficient and effective way to ensuring enforcing EUC policy.
 EUC management/Spreadsheet management solutions like ClusterSeven provide comprehensive support for policy enforcement, but also for change management and remediation controls.
 For instance, manually, it is impossible to know if a 1000-row spreadsheet has errors in it.
-ClusterSeven is able to test the integrity of the spreadsheet and remediate any issues before taking the application into management.
+ClusterSeven is able to test the integrity of the spreadsheet and remediate any issues before taking the application into management; you can try it yourself for free here.
 This helps maintain the accuracy and integrity of the spreadsheet for all times to come.
 This is especially important if the application in questions is a data source for other EUC applications as an error in one file could seriously threaten the integrity of other spreadsheets.